|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Think about your bulimic client.
 Could he or she benefit from the CBT technique "Exploding with Exaggeration"?

-On this track, we discussed three manifestations of depression in bulimic clients.
+In this section, we discussed three manifestations of depression in bulimic clients.
 These three manifestations of depression included: guilt; worthlessness; and social withdrawal.

-On the next track, we will examine three concepts related to self-image distortion in bulimic clients.
+In the next section, we will examine three concepts related to self-image distortion in bulimic clients.
 These three concepts related to self-image distortion in bulimic clients include: weight-obsessive thoughts; overestimating size; and unrealistic standards.

 Peer-Reviewed Journal Article References: